 Artificial Intelligent Accessibility

-Using Self-Voicing Browsers
+Using AI Controlled Browsers

 A self-voicing application is an application that provides an aural interface without requiring a separate screen reader.
 Traditionally, talking web browsers had been specially created, but a more recent trend has embedded artificial intelligent (AI) capabilities into mainstream web browsers with cloud based hosting services.
 AI image recognition is complicated, and AI in general is still a rapidly evolving technology just in its infancy.